GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Introduction

-\textit{Facing the challenge \textit{C1}, we develop a Large Language Model (LLM)-based pipeline to collect and refine heterogeneous knowledge, and propose a prompt ensemble algorithm to unify a structured view of the refined knowledge.} First, we prepare heterogeneous tuning knowledge from various resources (data ingestion).
+\textit{Facing the challenge \textit{C1}, we develop a Large Language Model (LLM)-based pipeline to collect and refine heterogeneous knowledge, and propose a prompt ensemble algorithm to unify a structured view of the refined knowledge.} In light of the brittle nature of LLM and its inevitable hallucination problem (see Section \ref{sec: motivation} for more details), we design an LLM-based pipeline incorporating two error correction mechanisms (i.e., step 2 is a filter of step 1 and step 4 is both an evaluator and a rewriter of step 3).
+First, we prepare heterogeneous tuning knowledge from various resources (data ingestion).
 Second, we filter out noisy knowledge (data cleaning).
 Third, we summarize the multi-source knowledge by handling the possible conflict in a priority way (data integration).
 Fourth, we ensure the summarization result is factually consistent with source contents (data correction).
 Finally, we develop a prompt ensemble algorithm to construct a structured view of the knowledge (data extraction).

-\textit{Regarding the challenge \textit{C2}, we use the structured knowledge to (1) design a workload-aware and training-free knob selection strategy, (2) develop a search space optimization technique considering the value range of each knob, and (3) propose a novel knowledge-based optimization framework to explore the optimized space.} Before the tuning process, we optimize the search space based on data dimensionality and the values in each dimension.
-For data dimensionality, we leverage the text analysis ability of LLM to simulate the knob selection process of DBAs, considering the characteristic of DBMS, workload, specific query and knob dependencies.
+\textit{Regarding the challenge \textit{C2}, we use the structured knowledge to (1) design a workload-aware and training-free knob selection strategy, (2) develop a search space optimization technique considering the value range of each knob, and (3) propose a novel knowledge-based optimization framework to explore the optimized space.} Before the tuning process, we optimize the search space in terms of the space dimensionality and the values in each dimension.
+For space dimensionality, we leverage the text analysis ability of LLM to simulate the knob selection process of DBAs, considering the characteristics of DBMS, workload, specific query and knob dependencies.
 For values in each dimension, we discard meaningless regions, highlight promising space and take special situations into consideration.
 Next, we develop a novel Coarse-to-Fine Bayesian Optimization Framework.
 At first, since it is non-trivial to reduce the size of search space while still retaining the potential for optimal results \cite{feurer2019hyperparameter}, we seek help from domain knowledge to carefully design two search spaces of different granularity.
 Next, the two spaces are explored sequentially by BO from coarse granularity to fine granularity, with a bootstrap technique to serve as a bridging mechanism.
 This framework balances between the efficiency of coarse-grained search and the thoroughness of fine-grained search.